-With-Loops
+Chapter 4 With-Loops

-This trail aims at providing a hands-on introduction to the key language construct of SAC: the with-loop.
+This trail aims at providing a hands-on introduction to the key language construct of SaC: the With-Loop.
 It constitutes the generalisation of the set-expression as introduced in the lesson 2.2 on Shape-Invariant Programming and can be seen as a shape-invariant form of the map-reduce template or the array comprehensions found in other functional languages.
-However, in contrast to these, the with-loop was carefully designed to enable radical code optimisations as well as compilation into high-performance, concurrently executable code.
+However, in contrast to these, the With-Loop was carefully designed to enable radical code optimisations as well as compilation into high-performance, concurrently executable code.

-In fact, almost all array operations introduced in earlier trails are defined by with-loops within the standard library.
-This design combines two major advantages:
+A note for language design freaks: In fact, almost all array operations introduced in earlier trails are defined by With-Loops within the standard library.
+This design combines two maior advantages: